Shahidaibrahim1/archivalManagement/README.md

 Searching through any document created is also very easy.
 Any organisation needs organising its important files in a structured manner.
 Banul - my partner in this project - and myself has created this repository to help developers further add into it and create a complete and sofisticated solution which any organisation/department can use.
+We have used flask for the back-end and html, css and a little bit of JS for the  front-end.
 Thank you so much.